 How to listen to BBC Radio abroad

-If you’re on holiday, working abroad, or living as an expat, you needn’t go cold turkey from BBC iPlayer Radio.
+If you’re on holiday, working abroad, or living as an expat, you needn’t go cold turkey from BBC Sounds (née BBC iPlayer Radio).
 Here we show you how to listen to BBC Radio abroad.

 Largely, the BBC is pretty good at making its radio available to the world.
 This dates back to a time when the BBC was committed to using radio as a tool to share British culture, and its views, with the world.

 The result of this commitment means UK travellers only need an internet connection and a smartphone/tablet/computer to listen to BBC Radio.
 Then they just need to download the BBC iPlayer Radio App or login to http://www.bbc.co.uk/sounds.
 However, that’s not the whole story.

 If you’re listening to a program, such as sport, that’s restricted for “licensing reasons” you won’t be able to listen from outside the UK.

 How to listen to BBC iPlayer Radio abroad?

 Providing you have a decent internet connection, or roaming data on your phone, listening to BBC Radio while you’re abroad is pretty simple.
 All you need is a VPN… and these can cost as little as a few pounds a month.

 The best way to listen to BBC iPlayer Radio when you’re abroad is to buy a VPN.
 A Virtual Private Server (VPN) will spoof your IP location (internet connection) using encrypted data and a network of servers all over the world.
 This means you can trick BBC iPlayer into thinking you’re connecting to its content from an IP address in the UK.
 A VPN will work from anywhere in the world, all you need is an active internet connection.